This post may contain affiliate links. Please see my disclosure policy for details.

 As well as booking a tea tasting here, you can enjoy their extensive menu of affordable tea options too.
 Perfect for a budget traveller.
 Check out their website for more details.

 Bonus tips for visiting the Tea Plantations in Munnar

 Bring good shoes – For the most part during the summer, the tea plantations in Munnar are dry and easy to walk on.
 But, they can also be quite bumpy and muddy, so I would recommend bringing good shoes to walk around in.
-Not to mention leeches, so maybe don’t wear sandals in monsoon.
+Not to mention leeches, so maybe don’t wear sandals in the monsoon.

 Leave early to beat crowds – Unless you’re headed to a private tea field, Munnar is crazy busy.
-It’s popular all year around due to the cooler temperatures, so I would leave early to avoid crowds if you’re eager to experience them in peace.
+It’s popular all year round due to the cooler temperatures, so I would leave early to avoid crowds if you’re eager to experience them in peace.